Using Track DNS in cPanel

 - Look for the Advanced section, then click the Track DNS icon.

-- To look up the DNS records of a domain, enter the domain (e.g., hostgator.com) into Domain Lookup's text box, and click Look Up.
+- To look up the DNS records of a domain, enter the domain into the Domain Lookup field, and click Look Up.
 This will display the domain's mail servers and IP address.